aptech/docs/docs/plotsetylabel.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("xy");

-    // Set the first curve to use the left Y-axis and the second curve to use the right plotSetWhichYAxis(&myPlot, "left" $| "right");
+    // Set the first curve to use the left y-axis and the second curve to use the right plotSetWhichYAxis(&myPlot, "left" $| "right");

-    // Set the left and right Y-axis labels plotSetYLabel(&myPlot, "Number of subjects"$|"Percent classified");
+    // Set the left and right y-axis labels plotSetYLabel(&myPlot, "Number of subjects"$|"Percent classified");

     // Plot the data